WoodWing/csde-components-boilerplate/docs/directives/EDITABLE.md

     <p doc-editable="key">*rendered-text-content*</p>
 ```

+Inside the editor the element with the doc-editable directive is made editable for the user, allowing to type content.

 ## Changing text color on empty image background
 You can change the text color of the editable when the text is on top of a background image using the `data-doc-empty-bg-image-color`: